 A Cookie from the Aloha State

-You can never have too many great cookie recipes to draw from.
+You can never have too many great recipes for gluten free cookies to draw from.
 Of all the gluten free recipes I make and adapt, cookies have got to be my favorite.
 I adapted a lot of recipes to make my book the Gluten Free Cookie Jar.

 These are so handy to have on hand when you have friends and family.
 They are the perfect nibble with a cup of coffee at the end of the day.
 This recipe gives the Mexican Wedding Cakes a tropical twist.